borekl/cvs-logwatcher/README.md

 #### Targets configuration

-When a logfile match occurs, the program will search list of targets to decide what actiion to perform.
+When a logfile match occurs, the program will search list of targets to decide what action to perform.
 The targets are defined as list of hashes, that define number of various options.
 Options `logfile` and `hostmatch` are used when searching for a matching target.
 The first matching target is used and the rest is skipped.

 The reason for this logfile → target indirection is to enable to have one logfile